 There are some handbooks that you might find particularly useful (see the basic bibliography below).
 All cover most of the theoretical and conceptual material in this course.
 There are available copies of them in the library.
-Complementary material and guidelines will be provided during the course on the Campus Extens webpage.
+Complementary material and guidelines will be provided during the course on the Aula digital elearning platform.